mjbellantoni/formtastic-bootstrap/README.md

 * Some of this was done in a pretty mechanical matter to get the tests to pass.
 If you don't think the right thing is happening, let me know.
 * Formtastic does more than Bootstrap lays out.
 There were situations where I didn't know what to do (nested controls for example.)
+* I've inferred what :boolean should do since there's no example of a single checkbox given.
+* In some places the markup is tortuous (:boolean.)
+Hopefully as Bootstrap evolves these can get simplified.

 ## Contributing to formtastic-bootstrap